 Over the last 20 years, Pinnacle Studio has steadily become more powerful and efficient.
 One of the earliest commercially available video editors, it has faced some troubles in the past to be the ultimate video editing tool.
-With Pinnacle Studio 20, Corel has tried to introduce some major overhauls like motion tracking that allows you to add dynamic text to moving object or person.
+With Pinnacle Studio 20 (which has been upgraded to Pinnacle Studio 21), Corel has tried to introduce some major overhauls like motion tracking that allows you to add dynamic text to moving object or person.
 Since its development as a high end video editing software, Pinnacle Studio has gone through a number of revisions, 19 to be precise but somewhere in the development cycle it lost its spark.
 However, with the 20th version Corel has done a great job.
 Running the software on my system for a few weeks now, I am in a position to recommend this software to expert users.
 Also, if you want a video editing tool for 360-degree VR content, then Pinnacle is one of those very few video editors that support such content.

 Pros and Cons of Pinnacle Studio 20

 Pinnacle Studio 20 has the timeline and storyboard workflows that make it easier for novice as well as expert users to take maximum benefits of its loads of effects